-Avatier’s Password Station hands the power of self-service password reset management back to the user.
+Avatier’s Password Management hands the power of self-service password reset management back to the user.
 Help desk password reset requests are the No. 1 reason for calls.
-Password Station eradicates help desk password reset requests.
+Password Management eradicates help desk password reset requests.
 It also makes active directory password reset a snap through self-service administration and automation.

-By letting trusted users engage in self-service password reset, Password Station eliminates time previously wasted by IT staff in conducting enterprise password management.
-Password Station provides the IT cyber security audit controls necessary to verify users while saving you money.
+By letting trusted users engage in self-service password reset, Password Management eliminates time previously wasted by IT staff in conducting enterprise password management.
+Password Management provides the IT cyber security audit controls necessary to verify users while saving you money.